Table mountain pine

-Table Mountain pine, Pinus pungens, also called hickory pine, prickly pine, or mountain pine, is a small pine native to the Appalachian Mountains in the United States.
+Table Mountain pine, Pinus pungens, also called hickory pine, prickly pine, or mountain pine, is a small species of conifer in the family Pinaceae, a pine native to the Appalachian Mountains in the United States.

 Description

 Pinus pungens is a tree of modest size (6–12 m), and has a rounded, irregular shape.
 The needles are in bundles of two, occasionally three, yellow-green to mid green, fairly stout, and 4–7 cm long.
 The pollen is released early compared to other pines in the area which minimizes hybridization.
 The cones are very short-stalked (almost sessile), ovoid, pale pinkish to yellowish buff, and 4–9 cm long; each scale bears a stout, sharp spine 4–10 mm long.
 Sapling trees can bear cones in as little as 5 years.